Minnesota Avenue station: Location

 Minnesota Avenue station is located between Kenilworth Avenue and Minnesota Avenue, at Grant Street, immediately east of the CSX Landover Subdivision rail bed.
 The station is an east-Washington commuter station with a small parking lot and many Metrobuses serving the east side of the city from here.
 It is also southwest of the historic western terminus of the Chesapeake Beach Railway.

 History

 The station opened on November 20, 1978.
 Its opening coincided with the completion of 7.4 mi of rail northeast of the Stadium–Armory station and the opening of the Cheverly, Deanwood, Landover, and New Carrollton stations.

 In May 2018, Metro announced an extensive renovation of platforms at twenty stations across the system.
 New Carrollton station was closed from May 28, 2022, through September 5, 2022, as part of the summer platform improvement project, which also affected the Minnesota Avenue, Deanwood, Cheverly, and Landover stations on the Orange Line.
 Shuttle buses and free parking were provided at the closed stations.

+On September 10, 2022, Blue Line trains started serving the station due to the 14th Street bridge shutdown as a part of the Blue Plus service.
+The service ended on May 7, 2023 with the reopening of the Yellow Line.